Godoysin/usage-consumer/README.md

 # usage-consumer

-This is a Java Spring Boot practice project to mix knowledge from different sources.
-In this case, it is a kafka consumer to read from a topic and safe into MySql database.
+This is a **Java Spring Boot** practice project to mix knowledge from different sources.
+In this case, it is a Kafka consumer to read from a topic and safe into MySql database.

 I'm using next **docker-compose.yaml** to initialize the environment:
 ```yaml